brix-ag/camunda-connector-utils/README.md

 }
 ```

 The validation becomes even more powerful when combined with custom classes and custom JSON mappers.
-E.g. instead of String username we could have an object Username that can really validate the username by checking whether it exists or complies to the naming convention.
+E.g. instead of `String username` we could have an object `Username username` that can really validate the username by checking whether it exists or complies to the naming convention.
 For the JSON mapping see below.
 Example with propagation and conversion:

 ```java
 @PropertyDefinition(...)